Edwardwells87/ProPortfolio/README.txt

 ## Development

-- This we a pre-made site that I thought would look great as a portfolio page.
+- This was a site that I thought would look great as a portfolio page.
+I simply downloaded the template and changed it to fit my needs.